Engineering Design (120 credits)

 The programme is a joint effort by several areas of competence, providing leading expertise in their respective areas of research.
 The Department of Machine Design coordinates the programme and contributes with a majority of the courses.

-The structure of the programme consists of a set of courses to enhance basic skills as well as to give an introduction to various aspects of engineering design.
+The programme consists of a set of courses to enhance basic skills as well as to give an introduction to various aspects of engineering design.
 The basic courses are compulsory and constitute about one third of the course work.
-Adaptation courses to be selected are grouped together in four different packages corresponding to a further specialisation in the direction of one of the three tracks: Machine design (MKN), Mechatronics (MTK), or Internal combustion engines (FMT).
+Adaptation courses to be selected are grouped together in four different packages corresponding to a further specialisation in the direction of one of the three tracks.

 Development of competitive products relies on individuals with high competence in systems engineering, human ergonomics, and component engineering.